 As the nation faces unprecedented challenges, clean water is more important than ever.
 The deepening COVID-19 crisis reminds us daily of the deep connection between clean water and public health.
 Investment in clean water programs supports getting people back to work and protects public health, a win for everyone.

-The Great Lakes and our communities face serious challenges, from crumbling water infrastructure to the threat of invasive Asian Carp.
+The Great Lakes and our communities face serious challenges, from crumbling water infrastructure to the threat of invasive carp.
 Thanks to a strong, bipartisan focus on moving forward Great Lakes protections over the past decade, we have made significant progress toward our collective vision of safe, healthy Great Lakes accessible to everyone.

 But much more remains to be done.
 We need to address places where systemic racism is undermining the protection of safe and clean water for all.
 Our vision of a healthy, safe Great Lakes for everyone includes addressing environmental injustices.
 It also means recognizing that a changing climate will make existing Great Lakes problems worse for the foreseeable future.
 There is no time to waste.